Rose Cold Foam (2 Minute Recipe)

 Use an electric milk frother.

-If you don’t have a French press, another option is to use an electric milk frother that has a cold foam setting.
+If you don’t have a French press, another option is to use an electric milk frother that has a cold foam setting like an Aeroccino.
+I’ve also had success using a handheld milk frother but the bubbles won’t be as tiny and uniform like it would in a French press or an electric milk frother.

 Don’t overfill or underfill the French press.

-If it’s underfilled, the plunger won’t be able to touch the liquids before moving up and down and won’t froth.
+If it’s underfilled, the plunger won’t be able to touch the liquids to create froth.
 The cold foam also increases in volume as you pump the plunger, so be careful not to overfill.

 Expert Tips